markterweele/windows-itpro-docs/windows/deployment/update/includes/wufb-restart-notifications-compliance-deadlines.md

 :::image type="content" source="../media/9091858-11-initial-toast.png" alt-text="Screenshot of the initial toast notification displayed in Windows 11 version 23H2, or later, for a user when a restart is needed for an update but isn't past the deadline." lightbox="../media/9091858-initial-toast.png":::

-Toast notifications occur about every 27 hours until the day of the deadline.
+Depending on settings both users and admins configure, toast notification may occur occasionally before the day of the deadline to remind the user of the update.
 During this time, if they're allowed, automatic restarts might be scheduled after active hours.
 If an automatic restart is scheduled or the user scheduled the restart, and the user is signed in at that time, they receive a notification 15 minutes before the scheduled time.

 :::image type="content" source="../media/9091858-11-pre-deadline-restart-imminent.png" alt-text="Screenshot of the dialog displayed in Windows 11 version 23H2, or later, for a user when a restart is needed for an update but the deadline isn't reached yet.
 The notification contains the deadline time and options to restart now or acknowledge the notification" lightbox="../media/9091858-pre-deadline-restart-imminent.png":::